Westpac vs Hugos Way, Who's Better?

 The minimum deposit for Hugos Way is $50.

-Depending on your current situation, a lower minimum deposit can be beneficial.
+Depending on your needs, a lower minimum deposit can be beneficial.
 If you are experienced with forex trading but are looking for a change then both Westpac and Hugos Way are a good option.

 Westpac vs Hugos Way - Regulation And Licencing In More Detail